sueda/fbx-extract/README.md

 This program parses an FBX file and writes six types of output files.

 1. An OBJ file of the mesh
-2. An ascii file with skinning information
+2. An ASCII file with skinning information
-3. An ascii file with the skeletal animation information
+3. An ASCII file with the skeletal animation information
 4. Texture files
-5. An ascii file with the input information
+5. An ASCII file with the input information
-6. Four ascii files with the local transforms for each joint in skeletal animation information
+6. Four ASCII files with the local transforms for each joint in skeletal animation information

 The input FBX file can be downloaded from [Mixamo](mixamo.com).